uncbiag/robot/README.md

 # robot

 This is the repository for the paper "Accurate Point Cloud Registration with Robust Optimal Transport".

-We will refactor part of the repository recently and will update the code in this repository after that.
+We are in the process of refactoring the code and will update this repository after that.

-For now, we temporally relink the repository to https://github.com/uncbiag/shapmagn
+For now, we temporally relink the repository to https://github.com/uncbiag/shapmagn , which contains our development code.
+Stay tuned!